Afreximbank Announces First Half 2023 Results Delivers Strong 1H Financials Performance

 Due to increased volume of interest-earning assets, particularly loans and advances and higher interest rates, total interest income recorded a strong growth of 107.1% to reach $1.1 billion for the half-year (H1-2023) period compared to $540.8 million for the same period in 2022.

-In addition, the growth in shareholders' funds was also underpinned by $125.5 million internally generatedearnings after taking into account the approved dividend and other appropriations which amounted to US$209 million.

-Mr. Denys Denya, Afreximbank's Executive Vice President, Finance, Administration and Banking Services ,
+Mr. Denys Denya, Afreximbank's Executive Vice President, Finance, Administration and Banking Services, commented:

 “During the period in which the Bank celebrated its 30th Anniversary, we have delivered a strong set of results, driven largely by a focused execution of our mandate as a countercyclical lender which generated increased volume of interest-earning assets, particularly loans and advances and benefited from a rising interest rate environment.
 The Bank continued to make progress on its strategy implementation, carefully balancing the need to be profitable and sustainable, while maintaining sufficient liquidity, capital, and a quality portfolio of assets.“